United States forms

 - After a prior approval when a specific agency action is required

-- Do not include personal information in your email or text message.
+- Do not include personal information in your email or feedback.

-- Clip Form G-1145 to the front of your application or petition.
+- Clip Form G-1145 to the front of your application package.

 - When you need the agency to take follow-up action on an already approved case